gh-assan/research-assistant/architecture/ARCHITECTURE.md

 - **`FileManager`**: Provides an abstraction for file operations, creating unique directories for each research run (`research_id`) or story run (`story_id`).
 - **Directory Structure**: It saves all artifacts from the research and story generation processes into iteration-specific subdirectories, ensuring a complete record of the process.

+### 3.10.
+Memory Prioritization

+The Memory Agent now includes a `MemoryPrioritizer` module that ranks stored memories based on relevance, importance, and recency.
+This prioritization is integrated into the agent's decision-making loop, ensuring that the most critical memories are utilized first.

+- **MemoryPrioritizer (`lib/research_assistant/memory_agent/memory_prioritizer.rb`)**:
+  - Implements a scoring algorithm to rank memories.
+  - Provides prioritized memories to the `AgentManager` for decision-making.

+- **AgentManager (`lib/research_assistant/memory_agent/agent_manager.rb`)**:
+  - Integrates the `MemoryPrioritizer` to use ranked memories in its workflow.

+- **Testing**:
+  - Comprehensive tests for memory prioritization are included in `spec/memory_agent/memory_prioritizer_spec.rb` and `spec/memory_agent/agent_manager_spec.rb`.

 ## 4. Data Flow

 The data flow remains largely the same as described previously, but can be initiated by different entry points (`bin/research`, `bin/research-agent`, `bin/stories-agent`, etc.) that activate their corresponding engines.
 Each engine then follows its internal logic, using the **Ollama Interface** to communicate with LLMs and the **Knowledge Base** to persist its results.